Olivia-lucky/-O-tile-validity-check/README.md

 ## Run:
 - You need to write the tile structure to be checked into a file(\*.txt), and place the file(\*.txt) in the same folder as the program.

-- And then compile and run the 'O-tile validty check.cpp' directly.
+- And then compile and run the program directly.

 ## Others: